pascalbaljet/momentum-modal/README.md

 Render a modal from a controller.
 Specify the `base` route to render the background when the modal is accessed directly.

+> [!WARNING]
+> When accessing a modal directly, only the middleware stack of the modal route is executed, not that of the base route.
+Make sure to include any necessary middleware in the modal route as well to ensure that the user accessing the modal is also authorized to access the base route.

 ```php
 class ShowTweet extends Controller
 {